fergonco/fergonco.github.io/_drafts/2018-10-17-Spring REST API authentication using JSON Web Tokens.md

 (1) The client sends credentials to an authentication service.
 (2) The service
    (2.1) validates the credentials.
-If they are correct, (2.2) it generates a token
-   (2.3) it signs it with a private key
-   (2.4) it returns it to the client
+If they are correct, (2.2) it generates a token signed with a private key (2.3) it returns it to the client
-(3) The client receives the token in the response and keeps it for use later on requests that require authentication.
+(3) The client receives the token in the response and keeps it for use later on
+    requests that require authentication.
 {% endhighlight %}

 Later, the client accesses a resource that requires authentication:

 {% highlight plaintext %}
-(4) The client sends a request including the token in the *Authorization* header, normally with this format: "Bearer &lt;token&gt;".
+(4) The client sends a request including the token in the *Authorization* header,
+    normally with this format: "Bearer <token>".
 (5) The server performs several checks, like the signature, expiration date, etc. and
     obtains the relevant information (user identification, role, etc.)
-(6) If all the checks are passed, the server returns the resouce to the client.
+(6) If all the checks are passed, the server returns the resource to the client.
 {% endhighlight %}

 This schema presents some challenges that are new with regard to the cookie based session management: